 Spell It Out

-Just spell out exactly what you want your prospect to do!
+Just spell out precisely what you want your prospect to do!
 The most obvious example is:

 You don’t have to be fancy… Just get the click!

 … Some Additional Email Copywriting Tips

 Here are some additional tips and tricks for writing email copy that’ll make it easier for you to finish…

 These tips are all tried and true and have helped me immensely in getting more done in less time!

 One little trick is that you never have a line more than 45 or 50 characters.
 Once the bar reaches 45 or 50 characters, you hold ‘shift’ and ‘enter’ and space the new line down.